×

 Marble and Banded iron formation Origin and Discoverer

 Marble and Banded iron formation definition gives us a brief idea about the two rocks.
 In some cases, the definition also gives summary about the Formation of Marble and Banded iron formation.
 In this section, you will know about Marble and Banded iron formation Origin and Discoverer.
 Origin of Marble is Egypt whereas Origin of Banded iron formation is Western Australia, Minnesota.
 It is interesting to know the name of Marble and Banded iron formation discoverer.
-The discoverer of Marble and Banded iron formation are Unknown.
+The Discoverer of Marble is Unknown and the discoverer of Banded iron formation is Johann Gottlob Lehmann.

 Etymology of Marble and Banded iron formation